Blanca Hervás

 Blanca Hervás Rodríguez (born 30 September 2002) is a Spanish sprinter.
 She has competed for Spain at multiple major championships, including the 2024 Olympic Games.
+She won the 400 metres title at the 2026 Spanish Indoor Athletics Championships and won a silver medal at the 2026 World Athletics Indoor Championships in the mixed 4 × 400 metres relay.

-Career
+Biography

 In July 2023, she was part of the Spanish 4 × 400 m relay team which won bronze at the 2023 European Athletics U23 Championships in Espoo, Finland.

 Hervás was part of the Spanish 4 × 400 m relay team that qualified for the 2024 Paris Olympics at the 2024 World Relays in Nassau, Bahamas.

 Hervás was selected for the 2024 European Athletics Championships in Rome in June 2024.
 Her Spanish 4 × 400 m relay team qualified for the final and placed seventh overall.
 The team of Hervás, Berta Segura, Carmen Avilés and Eva Santidrián, set a new Spanish national record time 3:25.25, more than two seconds lower than the previous national best.

 Hervás ran a personal best time for the 400 metres of 51.68 seconds in Madrid on 21 June 2024.
 On 29 June 2024, she came second at the Spanish Athletics Championships over 400 metres in La Nucia.
-She competed in the women's 4 x 400 metres relay at the 2024 Paris Olympics.
+She competed in the women's 4 × 400 metres relay at the 2024 Paris Olympics.

 She finished second to Paula Sevilla in the 400 metres at the Spanish Indoor Athletics Championships in February 2025.
-She ran the anchor leg for the Spanish women's 4 x 400 metres relay team which set a new national indoor record at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands.
+She ran the anchor leg for the Spanish women's 4 × 400 metres relay team which set a new national indoor record at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands.